zafkazi/INST377-Final-Project/README.md

 GET/latest: latest exchange rates

 Bugs and Issues:
-light/dark mode switch doesn't always work api did not always work, integrated different APIs as well.
+light/dark mode switch didn't always work/is glitchy when page was refreshed API did not work the way we wanted to, used another API since we know it works Had issues with some elements working on one page, but not another

 Roadmap for future development:
 - add user authentication and store their data